Data breach registers and policies

 - Post incident review and preventative efforts, based on the type and seriousness of the breach.

-Where any of these processes require a decision to be made on how to proceed with managing the breach response, the DBP should identify who is responsible for making the decision.
+Where these processes require decisions about how to manage the breach response, the DBP should identify who is responsible for making those decisions.

 Strategies for breaches involving more than one agency

-The DBP should address strategies for managing, responding to, and providing notice of data breaches involving other agencies.15
+The DBP should include strategies for managing, responding to, and providing notice of data breaches involving other agencies.[10]

-This could include documenting key contacts and defining roles and responsibilities regarding assessment, remediation, information flow, and notification to affected individuals and the Information Commissioner.16
+This could include documenting key contacts and defining roles and responsibilities regarding assessment, remediation, information flow, and notification.

 Notification strategy